 • Check the milk.
 Make sure the canned milk you’re using is sweetened condensed milk; NOT evaporated milk.
 They look pretty similar but will not yield the same result.

-• Mix gently.
-If you mix too much you’ll beat all the air out of the cream which is key for a light and fluffy texture.
+• Fold gently.
+If you mix the whipped cream and cocoa mixture too much, you’ll beat all the air out of the cream, which is key for a light and fluffy texture.

 • Freeze for at least 4-6 hours.
 The longer the better!
 Keep in mind that all freezers are different, so double check that it’s completely firm to the touch before serving.